wysogladszymon/Expense-Tracker/README.md

-# 💸 Expense Tracker 💸
+# 💸 Expense Tracker 💸 ...
+IN PROGRESS

 This application manages us to track our expenses and incomes.
 I decided to use <a href="#TechStack"> MERN stack</a> in this project.